Our history in Hong Kong

 Our first service station in Hong Kong opened in 1926 in Kowloon.
 We now sell our Synergy Fuels through a network of about 45 Esso branded service stations to motorists in Hong Kong.
 We were also the first to set up convenience stores at service stations.

 ExxonMobil was the first oil company to supply piped-in liquefied petroleum gas (LPG) to high-rise apartments in Hong Kong in the 1960s.
 The first stage of the Mei Foo Sun Chuen housing estate was completed in 1968, with piped-in gas system installed.
-We now operate about 50 LPG piped-in gas system sites, serving approximately 100,000 households.
+IP&E GBA Limited (IP&E GBA), the brand licensee of Esso and Mobil liquefied petroleum gas (LPG) in Hong Kong and Macau, is now providing LPG products and services to customers in the two regions.

 ExxonMobil has a long-term commitment to Hong Kong.
 Through our products, technologies and investments, we are poised to help meet Hong Kong’s growing energy needs.